tigrisdata/tigris-docs/docs/datamodels/schema.md

 Most applications expect the data they store to conform to some kind of schema.

-TigrisDB enforces that all documents stored in a collection conform to the collection's schema.
+Tigris enforces that all documents stored in a collection conform to the collection's schema.

 :::tip